HTTP5214-Winter2023/Pluto/gajendra/README.md

-# Project Notes - OTP(One Time Password) Generator Application
+# Project Name -- OTP(One Time Password) Generator Application
+# Logs, et al & Notes
 ### Overview
 *This document provides an overview of the project notes for the OTP (one time password) web app development.*